Intrinsic torsion classes of Riemannian structures: Intrinsic torsion varieties

 \begin{defi} A \emph{null-torsion structure} on a manifold is a $G$-structure for which $\tau$ belongs to a proper $G$-submodule $\mathscr{U}$ of $\mathscr{W}$. \end{defi}

-We shall next apply these concepts to the orthogonal case.
-Consider a fixed Riemannian manifold $M$, so that the initial structure we are starting from corresponds to the orthogonal group $O(N)$.
-For $G=O(N)$, the space \eqref{coker} is zero, and the consequent vanishing of the structure function explains the existence of a canonical (Levi-Civita) torsion-free connection $\phi_{LC}$ \cite{SStLDG}.
+The space \eqref{coker} decomposes into a direct sum of $G$-irreducible subspaces $\mathscr{W}_i$.
+A classification of $G$-structures based on criteria whereby $\tau$ belongs to a specific subset of these components appears ``natural'' as $\Theta$ is basic tensorial form and ``geometrically relevant'' as the obstructions determined by the intrinsic torsion reduce to a specific subspace of $\mathscr{W}$.\smallbreak

-Now let $G$ be a closed subgroup of $O(N)$.
-A reduction to a $G$-structure can be detected by realizing $G$ as the stabilizer of a tensor $\xi$ in a suitable $O(N)$-module $V$.
-We shall call such a reduction $P_\xi$.
-The parameter space of such reductions pointwise can be identified with the $O(N)$-orbit $\mathscr{O}_\xi$ of $\xi$ inside $V$.
-In these terms, a $G$-structure on $M$ is a smooth section of a bundle with fibre $\mathscr O$, isomorphic to the coset space $O(N)/G$.
+Consider a fixed Riemannian manifold $M$.
+For $O(N)$, the space \eqref{coker} is trivial, and the consequent vanishing of the structure function explains the existence of a canonical (Levi-Civita) torsion-free connection $\phi_{LC}$.
+Let $G$ be a closed subgroup of $O(N)$.
+A reduction to a $G$-structure $P_\xi$ can be defined by detecting $G$ as the stabilizer $Satb(\xi)$ of a tensor $\xi$.
+The parameter space of such reductions can be point-wise identified with the $O(N)$-orbit $\mathscr{O}_\xi$ of $\xi$, so a $G$-structure on $M$ is a smooth section of a bundle with fibre $\mathscr{O}\cong O(N)/G$.\smallbreak

-The torsion of the reduced structure is given by the restriction of $\Theta$ to $P_\xi$, and $\tau_\xi$ arises by eliminating the dependence of $\Theta$ on connections compatible with $P_\xi$.
-Of course, in general, the Levi-Civita connection does not reduce to $P_\xi$, so $\tau_\xi$ does not vanish.
-This incompatibility arises from the non-zero projection of a vector horizontal with respect to $\phi_{LC}$ to $\mathfrak{g}^\bot_\xi$ (the orthogonal complement of $\g_\xi$ inside the vertical space of the bundle of orthonormal frames).
-In other words, $\tau_\xi$ depends on the mutual positions of $\phi_{LC}$ and the connections compatible with $P_\xi$, and we always have an isomorphism
+The torsion of the reduced structure comes from the restriction of $\theta$ to $P_\xi$ eliminating the dependence of $\nabla\theta$ on connections compatible with $P_\xi$.
+In general, the Levi-Civita connection does not reduce to $P_\xi$, so $\tau_\xi$ does not vanish.
+This incompatibility arises from the non-zero projection onto $\mathfrak{g}^\bot_\xi$ (the orthogonal complement of $\g_\xi$ inside the vertical space of $P$) of a vector horizontal with respect to $\phi_{LC}$.
+In other words, $\tau_\xi$ \emph{depends on the mutual positions of the horizontal spaces} of $\phi_{LC}$ and the connections compatible with $P_\xi$.
+For this reason in the Riemannian case:

-In general, the space \eqref{coker} decomposes into a direct sum of irreducible subspaces $\mathscr{W}_i$ under the action of the compact group $G$.
-We may therefore speak of classes for which $\tau$ lies in some proper subspace $\mathscr{U}=\bigoplus_{i\in I} \mathscr{W}_i$.
-This motivates the popular classifications of $G$-structures exploiting $\mathscr W$, in which $I$ can be used to label the null torsion class.\medbreak
+\textbf{Fact:} Reductions of an $O(N)$-structure may belong to different null-torsion classes.\smallbreak This fact has been remarked in [1, 9].
+We can consider a ``local problem'' i.e. given a small open neighborhood of a point on $M$ (using a single coordinate chart domain), determine the mechanism which causes the class-variation of $\tau_\xi$ between distinguished reductions of $P$.\smallbreak